Queensland's waste strategy

 The Community Summary provides simple actions to help Queenslanders reduce their own waste, boost recycling and reduce the impact of waste on the environment.

-The Queensland Government is undertaking a review of the strategy, which covers a three-year period from 2019 to 2022.
-The review seeks to:
+The Queensland Government is currently undertaking a review of the strategy according to the requirements of s20-21 of The Waste Reduction and Recycling Act 2011.
+The review covers a three-year period from 2019 to 2022 and seeks to:

-- examine progress towards achieving the strategy’s targets and outcomes
+- examine progress towards achieving the strategy’s targets and any resultant outcomes

 - assess the ongoing relevance of the strategy

-- identify issues affecting implementation of the strategy and potential solutions
+- identify issues affecting implementation of the strategy and potential solutions, and

 - identify opportunities to improve the strategy and its implementation.

-You are invited to provide written submissions on the Draft Review Report- Waste Management and Resource Recovery Strategy .
-Submissions will be accepted until 5:00 pm AEST on Friday 5 May 2023 and should be made via email to email@example.com.
+The Queensland Government invites written submissions on the Draft Review Report- Waste Management and Resource Recovery Strategy .
+Submissions will be accepted until 5:00 pm AEST on 19 May 2023 and should be made via email to email@example.com.

-Following the consultation period, the department will consider the submissions received with a view to prepare a final review report.
+Following the close of the consultation period, the department will consider the submissions received with a view to preparing a final review report.

 - Government response to the investigation